darealshinji/vapoursynth-plugins/plugins/fluxsmooth/readme.rst

 Parameters:
    clip
       Clip to process.
-Only constant format 8..16 bits supported.
+Only clips with constant format and dimensions and 8..16 bit integer pixels are supported.

    temporal_threshold
       Temporal neighbour pixels within this threshold from the current pixel are included in the average.